 The need for gender equality

-Women are disempowered from a young age, when they are held back from attending school for financial reasons or because of the perception that their education does not matter.
+Women are disempowered from a young age, when they are held back from attending school for financial reasons, or because of the perception that their education does not matter.
 Globally, women still earn less than men, and women with children tend to earn even less.
 This is a waste of potential and hampers progress on obstacles to global prosperity.

-Empowering women has far-reaching benefits for the world.
+Women’s empowerment has far-reaching benefits for the world.
 It has been estimated that if women farmers could be given the same resources as men, 150 million more people could be fed, effectively achieving the goal of zero hunger.

 Women across the world are often the caretakers of household health, which means that if all women are taught effective healthcare practices, global wellbeing statistics could be altered dramatically.
-Children of educated mothers are also more less likely to be malnourished and survive past the age of five.
+Children of educated mothers are also less likely to be malnourished and survive past the age of five.

-Some women ask for support with running their handicraft business, others ask us to work on educating young boys and girls about the value of gender equality, while others ask for computer literacy classes.
+Some women ask for support with running their handicraft business, others ask to work on educating young boys and girls about the value of gender equality, while others require computer literacy classes.